 Water Pressure

-Tankless water heaters work by pulling water over a hot heat exchanger which quickly heats the water to the desired temperature and then a the unit distributes the water through the home.
-Many of these systems have pumps which recirculate the water through the home so you have instant hot water everywhere in the home.
-These recirculating systems will not push/circulate the water until it heats to the temperature set on the unit.
-The hotter the temperature setting the longer the water must be heated by the exchanger.
+Tankless water heaters work by pulling water over a heat exchanger which quickly heats the water to the desired temperature and then a the unit distributes the water through the home.
+Many of these systems now have pumps which circulate the water through the home so you have pretty much instant hot water throughout the home.
+These circulating systems will not push/circulate the water until it heats to the temperature set on the unit.
+The hotter the temperature setting, the longer the water must be heated by the exchanger.
+The longer the water takes to get to temperature the less pressure you will have from your hot water.

-Most manufacturers recommend you set your tankless to 120 degrees which is how they are designed to operate as efficiently as possible.
-Tankless water heaters are designed to perform optimally at this setting.
+Most manufacturers recommend you set your tankless to 120 degrees which is how they are designed to operate efficiently.
+These heaters are designed to perform optimally at this setting which provides the best performance for Owners.
 We do see some of our Owners request hotter settings and there are ways to do that up to 140 degrees.
 However there are some drawbacks to doing this.

-The hotter you set your temperature, the longer the water must be heated over the heat exchanger, which will lower the volume and/or pressure you receive for your hot water.
 The end result is the water will be hotter, but you will get less of it.
-Another issue to be aware of is the longer and hotter you run your Tankless Water Heater, the shorter lifespan it will have!
+Another issue to be aware of is the longer and hotter you run your Tankless Water Heater, the shorter lifespan the unit will have!

 A Tankless that runs as designed and is serviced regularly (See our GEMS post) can usually go solid for about 12-16 years.
 With luck and care maybe longer.
 A tankless that is run hot and hard will have a dramatically shorter life span.
 We mention this as some Owners will question while their unit cruded out on them after 8 years.
 There are typically 2 reasons, failure to properly service or running it longer and hotter than typically recommended.